-What affects moving costs in CAMBRIDGE
+What affects moving costs in Cambridge

-Moves in CAMBRIDGE are priced around labour time.
+Moves in Cambridge are priced around labour time.
 Distance contributes as driving time, but the key drivers are loading and unloading conditions.
 Parking certainty close to the door keeps handling cycles fast.
-Permit zones, double yellows, and narrow terraced streets often force longer kerb-to-door carries or timed loading, which extends the schedule.
+Permit zones, double yellows and narrow terraced streets often force longer kerb-to-door carries or timed loading, which extends the schedule.

 Short journeys can cost more than expected if on-site handling dominates the day.
 A nearby move with a long carry and stairs often takes longer than a cross-city trip with a loading bay at the door.
+Loading time usually outweighs driving time, especially where access is awkward at either end.

-What affects moving costs in CAMBRIDGE
+What affects moving costs in Cambridge

 Cost driverWhat changes the timeWhy it affects total cost